flyloops/ds3231_rpi3_cape/README.md

 # ds3231_rpi3_cape
-Kicad design for rpi3 cap for connecting to the DS3231.
+Kicad cape design for connecting the DS3231 realtime clock to the raspberry pi 3.

 # License:
 Creative Commons Attribution 4.0 International CC BY 4.0